PingOne Advanced Identity Cloud

 • At least one condition for each condition type must be satisfied.

-When multiple policies match, the order in which PingOne Advanced Identity Cloud uses them to make a policy decision is not deterministic.
+When multiple policies match, the order in which Advanced Identity Cloud uses them to make a policy decision is not deterministic.
 However, a deny decision overrides an allow decision.
-By default, once PingOne Advanced Identity Cloud reaches a deny decision, it stops checking further policies.
+By default, once Advanced Identity Cloud reaches a deny decision, it stops checking further policies.

 Example

-Consider the case where PingOne Advanced Identity Cloud protects a user profile web page.
+Consider the case where Advanced Identity Cloud protects a user profile web page.
 A web agent installed in the web server intercepts client requests to enforce policy.
 The policy states that only authenticated users can access the page to view and to update their profile.

 When a user browses to their profile page, the web agent intercepts the request.
 The web agent assesses that the request is to access a protected resource, but comes from a user who has not yet logged in and so has no authorization to visit the page.
-The web agent redirects the user to PingOne Advanced Identity Cloud to authenticate.
+The web agent redirects the user to Advanced Identity Cloud to authenticate.

-PingOne Advanced Identity Cloud serves a login page that collects the user’s email and password.
-PingOne Advanced Identity Cloud authenticates the user’s credentials, and creates a session for the user.
-PingOne Advanced Identity Cloud then redirects the user to the web agent, which gets the policy decision from PingOne Advanced Identity Cloud for the page to access, and grants access to the page.
+Advanced Identity Cloud serves a login page that collects the user’s email and password, authenticates the user’s credentials, and creates a session for the user.
+It then redirects the user to the web agent.
+The web agent gets a policy decision from Advanced Identity Cloud for that specific page and grants access to the page.
+As long as the user has a valid session with Advanced Identity Cloud, they can browse other pages and then return to their profile page, without having to enter their email and password again.

-Notice how PingOne Advanced Identity Cloud and the web agent handle the access in the example.
+Notice how Advanced Identity Cloud and the web agent handle the access in the example.
 The website developer can offer a profile page, but does not have to manage login or handle who can access a page.
-As an PingOne Advanced Identity Cloud administrator, you can change authentication and authorization independently of updates to the website.
-You might need to agree with website developers on how PingOne Advanced Identity Cloud identifies users, so web developers can identify users by their own names when they log in.
-By using PingOne Advanced Identity Cloud and web or Java agents for authentication and authorization, your organization no longer needs to update web applications when you want to add external access to your intranet for roaming users, open some of your sites to partners, only let managers access certain pages of your HR website, or allow users already logged in to their desktops to visit protected sites without having to type their credentials again.
+As an Advanced Identity Cloud administrator, you can change authentication and authorization independently of updates to the website.
+You might need to agree with website developers on how Advanced Identity Cloud identifies users, so web developers can identify users by their own names when they log in.
+By using Advanced Identity Cloud and web or Java agents for authentication and authorization, your organization no longer needs to update web applications when you want to add external access to your intranet for roaming users, open some of your sites to partners, only let managers access certain pages of your HR website, or allow users already logged in to their desktops to visit protected sites without having to type their credentials again.